Lutakome/Weather-Forecast-Prediction/README.md

 Evaluating model performance to determine which features contribute most to predicting rainfall.

 Hypothesis Testing: Conduct hypothesis testing to understand whether specific features such as Humidity, Cloud Cover, Temperature, Pressure, and Wind Speed have a statistically significant impact on the occurrence of rain.

+## How to Run the Project
+In order to run the project just download the data from above mentioned source then run any file.

+## Prerequisites
+You need to have installed following softwares and libraries in your machine before running this project.

+Python 3

+Anaconda: It will install ipython notebook and most of the libraries which are needed like sklearn, pandas, seaborn, matplotlib, numpy, scikit-learn.